Why does the City clean catchbasins?

 How is catchbasin cleaning prioritized in Brampton?

 The City inspects and cleans catchbasins each year to remove the stored pollutants.
 The inspection involves removing the grates from the surface of the road, measuring the depth of stored pollutants, and where required, removing the material using vacuum trucks.
-Catchbasin cleaning is prioritized in locations where more pollution is produced like in industrial and commercial areas.
+Catchbasin cleaning is prioritized in locations where more pollution is produced such as in industrial and commercial areas.

 Other important activities that help maintain the catchbasins and stormwater drainage system are replacing missing, damaged, or ineffective maintenance hole covers, and uncovering paved over maintenance holes.